Monumental Brass Society

 Note the use of the old letter þ (thorn) that persisted through the Middle Ages before being replaced by th or y.

-Incised alabaster slabs are particularly prone to wear when used as floor slabs, so the survival in excellent condition of a slab on a tomb chest such as that of Andrew and Elizabeth Jonis that has no wear is to be celebrated.
-Too often, alabaster floor slabs are so worn as to be barely identifiable or unevenly worn where part of the slab has been worn away by the passage of feet but another part survives in relatively good condition.
-They were also cut up to fit in with reflooring or, in a few cases, to make new alabaster articles such as pulpits.
+Incised alabaster slabs are particularly prone to wear when used as floor slabs, so the survival in excellent condition of this slab is to be celebrated.
+Too often, alabaster floor slabs are so worn as to be barely identifiable, or are unevenly worn, part of the slab being worn away by the passage of feet while another part survives in relatively good condition.
+Such slabs were also cut up to fit in with reflooring or, in a few cases, to make new alabaster articles such as pulpits.

 Copyright: Jon Bayliss